This post may contain affiliate links. Please read my privacy policy.

 I used my Recteq 590 when making these smoked burgers.
 I love using a pellet grill because it's easy and gives a great smoke flavor.
 A traditional stick burner can also be used, of course.
 Use what you got!

-Hickory is my go to wood when smoking burgers, it's not too harsh and strong and has a great flavor.
+Hickory is my go to wood chip when smoking burgers, it's not too harsh/strong and has a great flavor.
 You can also use a competition blend if using a pellet grill.
 Normally a nice mixture of wood that produce great results as well.

 Forming the patties

 These burgers are big ½lb juicy bohemiths.
 Don't feel the need to go this big, you can totally make ⅓lb burgers.
-So weight out the meat into the size burgers you want.
+Weigh out the meat into the size burger patties you want.
 8oz for ½lb or 5.3oz for ⅓lb burgers.

 Using your hands, form the burgers into round patties that are about 1" - 1 ½" thick.
 Try not to over work the meat when forming into patties, this can make the burger tougher once cooked.